Are you looking for tips on how to keep a clean house while homeschooling?

-1. Stay on top of the dishes
+1. Stay on top of the dishes to Keep a Clean House

 Nothing is worse than walking into the kitchen to find the counters covered with dirty dishes.
 You can’t mix up pancakes.
 You can’t fry bacon.
 The kitchen is a disaster!

 The best way to keep a manageable kitchen is to stay on top of the dishes.
 Toss them into the dishwasher when you’re done eating.
-Train the kids to walk their dishes into the kitchen and place them into the dishwasher.
+Train the kids to walk their dishes into the kitchen and place them in the dishwasher.

 After dinner, wash the dishes or start the dishwasher.
 Don’t let them pile up.